ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 #### Aggregator collusion

-If all aggregators collude (e.g. by promiscuously sharing unencrypted data shares), then none of the properties of the system hold.
+If all aggregators collude (e.g. by promiscuously sharing unencrypted input shares), then none of the properties of the system hold.
 Accordingly, such scenarios are outside of the threat model.